pmnazar/node-todo/README.md

 - User authentication with JWT
 - Todos are bound to the logged-in user
 - Minimalistic UI with Angular
+- Backend written in TypeScript
-- Code quality enforced with ESLint
+- Code quality enforced with ESLint + TypeScript

 ---